K-12 Endorsement at Iowa State University

 12: Where do I begin?

-f a student has not had any coursework in linguistics, English 219 (Introduction to Linguistics) or English 511 (Intro to Linguistics for graduate students) is a good place to begin.
+If a student has not had any coursework in linguistics, English 219 (Introduction to Linguistics) or English 511 (Intro to Linguistics for graduate students) is the place to begin.
 Another basic course, English 220 (Applied English Grammar) can be taken simultaneously.
 A test-out is also available for English 220.
 Completing these two courses prepares you for the more applied courses that follow and puts you 1/4 of the way toward completion of your ESL endorsement.
 They are also prerequisites for study in the graduate program in TESL/Applied Linguistics.

 13: How much will courses cost?

 This depends on whether you take courses as a full time undergraduate, graduate or a part-time non-degree student.
 Visit the Iowa State Registrar's Office for details.

 The next four questions apply to those who already have a Bachelor's degree:

 14: I have a Bachelor's degree, but I am not certified to teach.
 How long will it take to meet the requirements?

 Since everyone's transcript is different, it is impossible to answer this question.
 You would need to talk with advisors in the teaching area that you are interested in pursuing.

 15: Can I get graduate credit or even a Master's degree relevant to teaching ESL and fulfill the state requirements for an endorsement?

 Yes, ISU offers both programs and they can be done simultaneously.
 Because of the overlap in the programs, it is often possible to do a Master's degree and an ESL endorsement without taking more than one or two additional courses.
 If a student is not currently certified to teach in the state of Iowa, additional courses will be necessary to gain you initial teaching certification.